 Sharing your personal data

-Your personal data will be treated as strictly confidential and will only be shared with other members, regular attendees and friends of the church for purposes connected with the church.
+Your personal data will be treated as strictly confidential and will only be shared with other members, regular attendees and friends of the church appropriately for purposes connected with the church.
+For example,

-Financial and gift aid information is password protected and is only accessed by the Church Minister and the member(s) of the Church’s designated Finance Team responsible for processing gift aid declarations.
+• your financial and gift aid information is password protected and is only accessed by me as Pastor and the member(s) of the Church’s designated Finance Team responsible for processing gift aid declarations.

-Your data may from time to time be transferred outside the EU, for example through use of Dropbox, to the extent only where we are permitted by the General Data Protection Regulations.
-Dropbox files are only accessed by the Church Minister and are password protected.
+Your data may from time to time be transferred outside the EU, for example through use by the Church leadership team of a password protected Dropbox facility.
+We will only do so where permitted by the General Data Protection Regulations.

 We will take all reasonable and necessary steps to ensure that your data is treated securely and in accordance with this privacy statement.